TheRoam/endleZZ/README.md

 Despite of this, the game can be played offline, running the .html file locally anywhere.

-Version v0.1 is an initial proof-of-concept release with all the main features enabled for testing.

 Otherwise, you can play the **online release** version which I host in my server.

 ## Online release